-They mostly work with commercial investors who are interested in commercial projects in real estate instead of buyers and sellers of residential properties.
+They primarily work with commercial investors who are interested in commercial property investments in real estate instead of buyers and sellers of residential properties.
 You can think of them as the experts and guides in the real estate field who work behind the scenes.

 What Is the Role of a Real Estate Consultant?

-First of all, they initiate a relationship with their clients by meeting with them to talk about objectives.
-For instance, a property developer may want to learn if it’s a good choice to construct a commercial building in a certain region.
+First, they initiate a relationship with their clients by meeting with them to discuss objectives.
+For instance, a property developer may want to learn if it’s an excellent choice to construct a commercial building in a certain region.
 After understanding the client’s objectives, they begin to conduct their research.

 The research might include site visits, meeting with real estate professionals who work at the regional level, and accumulating all the data that provides direction on local trends in property development.
 They work simultaneously with multiple clients, including construction companies, banks, businesses, etc.